-How to Export Your Images From Google Photos Using Takeout
+How to Export Google Photos With Takeout

 This guide will walk you through the complete process of exporting your images from Google Photos using Google Takeout, fixing the EXIF metadata, and importing them into iCloud or another photo library.